Poolitzer/poolitzer.github.io/_pages/methods.md

 * path

 This is the part of the URL after https://telegra.ph/.
-It comes in handy because when you use some attributes, you don't have to type the whole URL.
+It comes in handy when you use some methods, so you don't have to type the whole URL.
 Expect something like _Test-06-18-27_

 * url